rapidsai/dask-cuda/docs/source/ucx.rst

 UCX integration requires an environment with both UCX and UCXX installed; see `Installation <../install>`_ for detailed instructions on this process.

 When using UCX, each NVLink and InfiniBand memory buffer must create a mapping between each unique pair of processes they are transferred across; this can be quite costly, potentially in the range of hundreds of milliseconds per mapping.
-For this reason, it is strongly recommended to use `RAPIDS Memory Manager (RMM) <https://github.com/rapidsai/rmm>`_ to allocate a memory pool that is only prone to a single mapping operation, which all subsequent transfers may rely upon.
+For this reason, it is strongly recommended to use `NVIDIA RMM <https://github.com/rapidsai/rmm>`_ to allocate a memory pool that is only prone to a single mapping operation, which all subsequent transfers may rely upon.
 A memory pool also prevents the Dask scheduler from deserializing CUDA data, which will cause a crash.

 .. warning::